A research blog by Dr Vikki Houlden

 A Little About Me

-I'm Dr Vikki Houlden, a Lecturer in Urban Data Science at the University of Leeds, I aim to understand the ways in which spaces and places embody inequalities, and the social structures influencing how people relate to their environment- I am particularly interestested in how urban landscapes impact health and wellbeing.
+I'm Dr Vikki Houlden, a Lecturer in Urban Data Science and leader of the MSc Urban Data Science and Analytics at the University of Leeds, and Fellow of the Alan Turing Institute.
+Through my research, I aim to understand the ways in which spaces and places embody inequalities, and the social structures influencing how people relate to their environment- I am particularly interestested in how urban landscapes impact health and wellbeing.

 I approach urban challenges, such as greenspace, mental health and social peripheralisation, through geospatial methods and theory which draws on my interdisciplinary background in urban science, data analytics, engineering and geography.